caravan-bitcoin/caravan/.changeset/small-weeks-film.md

 ---
-"@caravan/health": patch
 "caravan-coordinator": minor
 ---

-changed the health package minor improvements in the coordinator
+Added the SWA Slider and minor improvements in the coordinator